wp-plugins/bulletproof-security/readme.txt

 3. BulletProof File Editing, Uploading and Downloading

 == Changelog ==

+= .47.1 =
+* Security Patch - This is a patch version of BPS
+* An XSS vulnerability was found in BPS by SiNA Rabbani at packetstormsecurity.org
+* Sincere thanks to SiNA Rabbani for discovering this XSS vulnerability

 = .47 =
 * View the Whats New page in BPS for the latest changes to BPS